Find Out The Types of Baby Formula Best For Your Kid

 - Similac Alimentum Hypoallergenic Formula

 Enfamil also offers a baby formula with added rice starch (Enfamil A.R.
 LIPIL).
-This thickens the formula and allows baby to keep the food down better.
+This thickens the formula and allows the Baby to keep the food down better.

 Enfamil LIPIL Low is a baby formula with low levels of iron.